Or confused about courses after 12th, courses after 10th, or even after graduation?

 To guide students and parents, we conduct career guidance and career counselling for College and School students.
 With the increasing number of careers and pathways to work towards numerous career options, career planning has gained enormous importance right since a student finishes grade 7.
 Through standardized career assessment tests and in-depth one-to-one counselling, we help parents and students make an informed choice about the future course and career selection.

-These exercises are NOT to guage how intelligent or good a student is but are meant to help him/her eliminate confusion and doubts and develop a career path which is the most suitable for the future both in terms of abilities and interests
+These exercises are NOT to gauge how intelligent or how good a student is, but are meant to help him/her eliminate confusion and doubts, and develop a career path which is the most suitable for the future both in terms of abilities and interests.

 You do an initial round of talk, discuss the confusion or habits of your son/daughter, answer several of our questions and then we recommend multiple or one career test (which can be conducted at our centre itself).
 Alongwith an Aptitude Test, we may recommend a Personality Test, Interest Test or more.
 We decide on the date of the test (it can be conducted on the same day too if there is any enough time)

 Your son / daughter goes through the career testing.
 These tests are simple – students go through paper tests answering a large number of questions or by simply marking the answers to objective questions.
 Generally, 2 to 3 tests may take about 4 hours (and the tests can be done over 1 or 2 days)

 REPORT and CAREER COUNSELLING:

 Once the reports are generated, parents with their son/daughter visit us for an in-depth one-to-one counseling.
 We explain the reports to you.
 We continue our discussion and further understand as much as possible about the aptitude, interest, capacity of the student to do well in one or more careers.
 We recommend about 3 careers that the student can aim at.
 We also guide you on how to go about achieving the discussed career plan including several tips on how to improve the performance, be it in academics or daily life